MURABIT-PASHA/MURABIT-PASHA/README.md

 ## Summary

-A brief summary of your professional background and accomplishments.
+/*A brief summary of your professional background and accomplishments.*/

 ## Professional Experience

-### Company Name
-Google Game and App Academy
+### Google Game and App Academy

 - Trainee